 Since it’s such a popular day trip destination, Siena transforms throughout the day.
 You’ll experience quiet, peaceful mornings and evenings when you can truly relish the relaxed vibe of this stunning medieval town without the crowds.

-Lucca has a similar feel to Siena with its intimate, walkable historic center and laid-back atmosphere.
+I would imagine Lucca would have a similar feel to Siena with its intimate, walkable historic center and laid-back atmosphere.
+I haven’t been there yet, but I have heard from my fellow travel friends that it is similar to Siena in that regard.

 Meanwhile, Florence and Pisa are bigger, busier cities that pulse with energy and offer more urban amenities.
 While they might lack the quiet charm of the smaller towns, they can be fantastic places to base yourself for easily accessing multiple destinations throughout the Tuscany region via their major train stations.